ackama/nzsl-share/README.md

 This README describes the purpose of this repository and how to set up a development environment.
 Other sources of documentation are as follows:

 * UI and API designs are in `doc/`
+* A playbook for failure scenarios and what to do can be found in `doc/playbook.md`
 * The authorisation policy for this app can also be found in `doc/` - this details the types of users and the permissions they have.

 ## Prerequisites